trdunsworth/DECCreport3/report_base.docx.md

 :::

-This week, Tuesdays were the busiest day of the week for APD service calls.
+This week, Wednesday was the busiest day of the week for APD service calls.
 Saturday, being the lightest day of the week overall, was the lightest day for the APD as well.

 ::: {.cell}